vheikkiniemi/CybersecurityAndDataPrivacyAutumn2025/BookingSystem/Phase4/Learning_task.md

 9. The client, your company, requires that the system complies with GDPR regulations.
 10. The system provider has stated that the software is developed following the Privacy by Design (PbD) principle.

+> [!NOTE]
-**In the previous phase, the theme was authorization.
-In this phase, we focus on GDPR compliance.**
+> As a reminder: In the previous phase, the theme was authorization.
+In this phase, we focus on GDPR compliance.
+> **☝️ So focus only on GDPR.**
 ---

 ## 🧭 **Deliverables**